hidden places in Montenegro

 Two times we were there, two times it was raining.
 Even with bad weather, the canyon looked so mystical

-The best drive is along the canyon in the northern part, in the same direction as you would be going to Scepan Pole for rafting on the Tara river, or when paying a visit to Durmitor National Park.
+The best drive is along the canyon in the northern part, in the same direction as you would be going to Scepan Pole for rafting on the Tara river, or when paying a visit to Durmitor National Park towards Sedlo Pass.
 When driving to the park, take a country road from the main highway towards Boricje.
 That drive is more fascinating.

-TIP: If you would like to stay overnight in Piva Lake area, I can highly speak of the Ethno-village “Izlazak”.
+TIP: If you would like to stay overnight in the Piva Lake area, take a look at the Ethno-village “Izlazak”.
 For the best view, book a LUX* type of room on the second floor.

 Hidden places in Montenegro